GTM AI Tinkerers - August

 AI Tinkerers Seattle is built for engineers, founders, researchers, product builders, and developers working on AI agents, multimodal and voice interfaces, RAG and knowledge systems, AI coding tools, workflow automation, evals, observability, and production AI infrastructure.
 Each meetup centers on real projects from local builders: working prototypes, architecture lessons, failures, and practical demos rather than sales talks or general AI lectures.

-The Seattle chapter is part of a 243-city global network with 114,000+ members, making AI Tinkerers the world's largest hands-on AI builder community.
+The Seattle chapter is part of a 253-city global network with 123,000+ members, making AI Tinkerers the world's largest hands-on AI builder community.
 Members include AI engineers, ML researchers, developers, founders, and builders from the local Seattle chapter.

 A typical AI Tinkerers Seattle meetup runs about three hours with live demos from local builders, technical Q&A, and networking.
 Demos are expected to show real systems or code, not sales decks.
-The next event is AI Dev Tools Track - Seattle - July 13 on July 13, 2026.
+The next event is GTM AI Tinkerers - August on August 26, 2026.
 Subscribe to the Seattle chapter to get notified about future events.

 AI Tinkerers Seattle is the best AI meetup in Seattle for hands-on builders who want live code demos, technical discussion, and no-pitch networking.
 The Seattle chapter hosts in-person events for engineers, founders, researchers, and product builders working on AI agents, multimodal and voice interfaces, RAG and knowledge systems, AI coding tools, workflow automation, evals, observability, and production AI infrastructure.
 Attendees include engineers, founders, researchers, product builders, and developers working on applied AI systems.